This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 The platinum card offer was 60,000 miles for spending $2,000 in the first three months, and the gold card offer was 25,000 miles for spending $750 in the first two months.

-That’s a lot to spend during a short period of time, so I decided to open them during a time of year when I knew I’d be spending more than usual: the holidays.
-So needless to say, I used my new cards for ALL of my holiday shopping and celebrating!
+First, I decided to open these two credit cards during a time of year when I knew I’d be spending more than usual: the holidays.
+I used my new cards for ALL of my holiday shopping and celebrating!
 Both of which quickly added up.

-Finally, I used the new cards to pay for EVERYTHING.
-I paid my cell phone bill, cable bill, and really just everything I could with the new cards.
+Third, I used the new cards to pay for EVERYTHING.
+I paid my cell phone bill, cable bill, internet bill, streaming services (like Netflix and Hulu) and really just everything I could with the new cards.

-Open More than One Card for the Same Airline
+Pro Tip: Open Two Cards for the Same Airline

 Miles earned: 85,000 (!!!)
 (60,000 from the Citi Platinum AAdvantage card and 25,000 from the Citi AAdvantage gold card).

-Many people aren’t aware, but the points earned through many hotel’s loyalty programs can be converted to airline miles.
+Many people aren’t aware, but the points earned through many hotel loyalty programs can be converted to airline miles.
 The list of hotel points that convert to American Airlines miles is here.

 The Best Hotel Loyalty Program

-If you’re new to the world of hotel points, I highly recommend setting up a Starwood SPG account.
-You can transfer Starwood points to almost any airline’s frequent flyer program, typically on a 1:1 ratio.
+If you’re new to the world of hotel points, I highly recommend setting up a Marriott Bonvoy account.
+You can transfer Bonvoy points to almost any airline’s frequent flyer program, typically on a 3:1 ratio.

-The bonus is that when you transfer 20,000 Starwood points to air miles, Starwood will kick in 5,000 extra miles.
-So yes – free miles, y’all!
+The bonus is that when you transfer 60,000 Bonvoy points to air miles, Marriott will kick in 5,000 extra miles.
+So yes – free milesl!

 Miles earned: 54,500 (25,000 from converting Starwood points, 4,500 from converting Hyatt points, and 25,000 from converting Marriott points).